catid/tabby/README.md

 the protocol for the server is just one EC-DH operation `e*SP` for each connection.
 Generating nonces and other operations account for less than 5% overhead on the EC-DH operation.

+To get perfect forward secrecy using NaCL's `crypto_box`, an ephemeral public key would need to be securely delivered to the client, requiring one EC-DH operation on each side.
+And then the ephemeral public key would need to be used in a second EC-DH operation to arrive at the session key.
+So this type of scheme is twice as slow as Tabby, which only requires one on the server.

 ##### Client Cost of Tabby